 Fill material & discharge of fill material: Material placed in waters of the U.S. where the material has the effect of either replacing any portion of a water of the U.S. with dry land or changing the bottom elevation of any portion of a water of the U.S. Fill material does not include any pollutant discharged into the water primarily to dispose of waste.
 These are defined at 33 CFR 323.2 (e) & (f).
 Federal navigation projects (FNPs): These areas are maintained by the USACE; authorized, constructed and maintained on the premise that they will be accessible and available to all on equal terms; and comprised of USACE Federal anchorages, Federal channels and Federal turning basins.
 The buffer zone is equal to three times the authorized depth of a FNP.
-The following are FNPs in MA and more information, including the limits, is provided at www.nae.usace.army.mil/missions/navigation >> Navigation Projects:

-Andrews River, Harwich, MA Aunt Lydia's Cove Beverly Harbor Boston Harbor Buttermilk Bay Channel Canapitsit Channel Cape Cod Canal Chatham Harbor Cohasset Harbor
+The following are FNPs in MA and more information, including the limits, is provided at www.nae.usace.army.mil/missions/navigation >> Navigation Projects: Andrews River, Harwich, MA Cross Rip Shoals, Nantucket Gloucester Harbor and Aunt Lydia's Cove Sound Annisquam River Beverly Harbor Cuttyhunk Harbor Green Harbor Boston Harbor Dorchester Bay and Neponset Hingham Harbor Buttermilk Bay Channel River Hyannis Harbor Canapitsit Channel Duxbury Harbor Ipswich River Cape Cod Canal Edgartown Harbor Island End River (Chelsea, MA) Essex River Chatham Harbor Kingston Harbor Cohasset Harbor Lagoon Pond Fall River Harbor

-Cross Rip Shoals, Nantucket Sound Lagoon Pond Little Harbor Woods Hole Rockport Harb Salem Harbor
+Little Harbor Woods Hole

-Cuttyhunk Harbor Lynn Harbor Sandy Bay Ha

-Dorchester Bay and Neponset Malden River Saugus River

-River Menemsha Creek Scituate Harbo

-Duxbury Harbor Merrimack River Sesuit Harbor
+Falmouth Harbor

-Edgartown Harbor Mystic River Taunton River

-Essex River Nantucket Harbor of Refuge Vineyard Have
+Lynn Harbor Malden River Menemsha Creek Merrimack River Mystic River Nantucket Harbor of Refuge

-Fall River Harbor New Bedford and Fairhaven Wareham Hark
+New Bedford and Fairhaven

-Falmouth Harbor Harbor Wellfleet Harbo
+Harbor

-Gloucester Harbor and Newburyport Harbor Westport River

-Annisquam River Oak Bluffs Harbor Weymouth Bad

-Green Harbor Pigeon Cove Harbor Weymouth For
+Newburyport Harbor Oak Bluffs Harbor Pigeon Cove Harbor

-Hingham Harbor Plymouth Harbor Rivers
+Plymouth Harbor

-Hyannis Harbor Pollock Rip Shoals, Nantucket Winthrop Harb
+Pollock Rip Shoals, Nantucket

-Ipswich River Sound Woods Hole C

-Island End River (Chelsea, MA) Provincetown Harbor
+Sound

-Kingston Harbor Red Brook Harbor
+Provincetown Harbor Red Brook Harbor Rockport Harbor Salem Harbor

+Sandy Bay Harbor of Refuge

+Saugus River Scituate Harbor Sesuit Harbor

+Taunton River

-Rockport Harbor Salem Harbor Sandy Bay Harbor of Refuge Saugus River Scituate Harbor Sesuit Harbor Taunton River Vineyard Haven Harbor Wareham Harbor Wellfleet Harbor Wellfleet Harbor Westport River and Harbor Weymouth Back River Weymouth Fore and Town Rivers Winthrop Harbor Woods Hole Channel
+Vineyard Haven Harbor Wareham Harbor Wellfleet Harbor

+Westport River and Harbor Weymouth Back River Weymouth Fore and Town

+Rivers

+Winthrop Harbor Woods Hole Channel

-Flume: An open artificial water channel, in the form of a gravity chute, which leads water from a diversion dam or weir completely aside a natural flow.
+Flume: An open artificial water channel, in the form of a gravity chute, which leads water from a diversion dam or weir alongside a natural flow.
 A flume can be used to measure the rate of flow.

-FNP buffer zone: The buffer zone of a USACE FNP is equal to three times the authorized depth of the FNP.
+FNP buffer zone: The buffer zone of a USACE Federal Navigation Project (FNP) is equal to three times the authorized depth of the FNP.

 Frac out: During horizontal directional drilling (HDD) operations, drilling fluid travels up the borehole into a pit.
 When the borehole becomes obstructed or the pressure becomes too great inside the borehole, the ground fractures and fluid escapes to the surface and may affect surface waters.
-Height:width ratio: The height of structures shall at all points be equal to or exceed the width of the deck.
-For the purpose of this definition, height shall be measured from the marsh substrate to the bottom of the longitudinal support beam.